-To kick-start the transformation of this Gold Coast icon, a series of projects identified in The Spit Master Plan are being delivered .
+Momentum is building with the delivery of a number of projects identified within The Spit Master Plan.
 The Gold Coast Waterways Authority (GCWA) are leading the implementation of community infrastructure projects with the assistance of the Queensland Government.

 The Spit Shared Pathway Project, Seaworld Drive

-Respected construction company Hazell Bros has commenced work on the first community infrastructure project arising from The Spit Master Plan, a shared pathway along Seaworld Drive, linking the Muriel Henchman precinct to Doug Jennings Park.
+Respected construction company Hazell Bros is completing the final stages of the first community infrastructure project arising from The Spit Master Plan, a shared pathway along Seaworld Drive.
+The pathway provides a vital connection to Doug Jennings Park for pedestrians and cyclists, linking from the pathway that used to terminate at the Seaworld Conference Centre, directly adjoining the Muriel Henchman precinct.

-The project will provide cyclists and pedestrians a safer and more enjoyable means to travel to the top of The Spit and will support about 10 jobs during construction.
-The project will also include a section of retaining walls to reduce erosion adjacent to Seaworld Drive and protect existing below-ground infrastructure.
-The shared pathway is expected to be ready for use in the second half of 2020.
+The pathway provides cyclists and pedestrians a safer and more enjoyable means to travel to the top of The Spit and supported about 10 jobs during construction.
+The pathway includes a section of retaining walls to reduce erosion adjacent to Seaworld Drive and protect existing below-ground infrastructure.

-Community facilities are being upgraded on Moondarewa Spit.
-The upgrades will see the creation of a three-metre-wide pedestrian and cycleway path about 665 metres long, following the perimeter of the existing road.
+Community facilities have been upgraded on Moondarewa Spit, with the creation of a three-metre-wide pedestrian and cycleway path about 665 metres long, following the perimeter of the existing road.
+Along the pathway, new seating areas provide places to stop and view migratory shorebirds across the Broadwater.

-It will involve works to improve environmental values and protect the area against erosion, including tree planting, providing more shelters, toilet and shower facilities for park and beach users.
-This project is being delivered by GCWA.
+Works have also delivered improvements to the environmental values and protection for the area against erosion, including native shade tree planting., and architecturally designed shelters, toilet and shower facilities for park and beach users.
+This project has been delivered by GCWA with funding provided by the Queensland Government.

 Village Centre South and Village Centre North site releases